 Lastly, the med unit feedback can use the polymeric shield to redirect a bit of the incoming damage toward the med unit and restores your HP.

 With energy management, we have passive buffs that players can use, and there isn’t really a centric skill for energy management.

-With the energy density buff, players can add up an extra power cell to the recirculation chamber.
+With the energy density buff, players can add an extra power cell to the recirculation chamber.

-While the thrift is in your hands, any and all of your ranged attacks end up consuming less power from the recirculation chamber.
+While the thrift is in your hands, any and all of your ranged attacks consume less power from the recirculation chamber.

 If players want their energy regeneration to get enhanced, then they can use the energy containment buff for 239 neuropolymer.

 If you have HP that has been lost while in combat, then it can be instantly recycled into energy for 82 neuropolymer.